 Naming in Spain

-In Spain, it is customary to have two given names followed by two family names, one paternal and one maternal.
-The two given names may be derived from Catholicism, as in María José (to honor Mary and Joseph) and Juan Felipe (for Saint John and Saint Philip).
+In Spain, it is customary to have one given name; however, people may have up to a maximum of the two given names.
+That said, exceptions may be made as long as the names are not detrimental to the individual.
+Names may be derived from Catholicism, as in María José (to honor Mary and Joseph) and Juan Felipe (for Saint John and Saint Philip).
+Regardless of whether a person has one or two given names, they will always have two family names, one paternal and one maternal.
 Children may be named after other Catholic figures as well, with some naming their child Juan Pablo in honor of St. John Paul II.

 The use of dual surnames dates back to the 15th century and was officially mandated in the 19th century as a way to preserve familial heritage.
 In this system, children typically receive both of their parents’ first last names, with the first last name usually being the father’s first last name and the second last name usually being the mother’s first last name.
 This practice of a child taking a surname from each parent is representative of the importance of family in Spain.